~jprotopopov/kefir

 The main motivation of the project is deeper understanding of C programming language, as well as practical experience in the broader scope of compiler implementation aspects.
 Based on this, following goals were set for the project:

 • Compliance with C17 standard - resulting product should be reasonably compliant with language standard.
-All intentional deviations and exceptions shall be described and justified.
+All intentional deviations and exceptions shall be documented and justified.

 • Compatibility with platform ABI - produced code should adhere ABI of target platform.
 It should be possible to transparently link it with code produced by commonly used compilers of the target platform.

-• Reduced scope of the project - full-fledged implementation of C17 compiler is demanding task.
-Project scope shall be reduced so that implementation as a pet-project is feasible.
+• Manageable scope of the project - full-fledged implementation of C17 compiler is a demanding task.
+Project scope shall be managed so that implementation as a single-person pet-project is feasible.
 For instance, standard library implementation is currently out-of-scope.
 Instead, compiler supports some of widespread C extensions in order to re-use existing libc implementations.

 • Portability - compiler code itself should be easily portable across different environments.
 Currently, the development is concentrated on a single target platform, however it might be extended in the future.